Kitware/eSimMon/docs/data.md

 ![Plotly Plots](img/plotly.png)

 ### Movies
-For static images a movie of all of the available time steps can be downloaded by right-clicking on either the plot itself or the item name in the naviagation drawer.
+For static images a movie of all of the available time steps can be downloaded by right-clicking on either the plot itself or the item name in the naviagation menu.

 ![Movie Download](img/movie.png)